 Drawn Arc Stud Welding

-The stud itself is placed onto the material.
+Within each type of arc welding, the stud itself is placed onto the material.
 A calculated current and weld time is triggered to create a pilot arc as the stud lifts to a pre-set height.
 The end of the stud and parent metal melt, and the stud is returned into the molten pool onto the plate.
 A ceramic ferrule contains and shapes the molten metal.
 Suitable parent material thickness is one-third of the stud diameter.